 Forgetting is not the opposite of learning but its responsible counterpart.

-Denver, Colorado • June 2026
+Denver, Colorado • June 3rd, 2026 (PM session)

 Machine unlearning has emerged as a crucial capability for computer vision models that must forget, remove, or steer away from undesired data or concepts.
 This workshop (in short, MUV) brings together researchers working on unlearning methods for recognition and generative tasks, including selective forgetting, safe image and video generation, privacy-preserving learning, and ethical compliance under regulations such as GDPR and CCPA.